Disorganise/Pi4Nextcloud/README.md

 Copy the password and tap 'Open Nextcloud AIO login'
 Paste the password in the new tab and login
 Scroll down to the 'Restore former AIO instance from backup'
 Add the mount point and borg password.
 The borg password is the encryption key that you needed to note when original system was set up.
-If you don't have it available, then restore is not possible cos goos luck breaking the encryption.
+If you don't have it available, then restore is not possible cos good luck breaking the encryption.
 The mount point is whatever you created, eg `/media/ncbackup`

 Click 'Submit location and password'